 This site in the Surat Basin was chosen to host this demonstration project for a number of reasons:

 - In 2009, the Surat Basin was identified as a key potential geostorage area by the National Carbon Storage Taskforce report and the Queensland Government’s GHG Storage Atlas.

-- The geology of the Surat Basin, including the Precipice Sandstone has up to 2.9 billion tonnes of GHG storage potential.
+- The geology of the Surat Basin, which includes the Precipice Sandstone, has up to 2.9 billion tonnes of GHG storage potential.

 - There are a significant number of coal-fired power stations nearby, making it easy to transport CO2 to the site, and therefore reducing transport costs.